5 ‘Red Table Talk’ episodes to watch for context on Will and Jada Pinkett Smith

 The two have famously used Jada’s show, Red Table Talk, as an avenue to be candid about the things they’re going through.
 Over the course of the show’s five seasons, there have been notable episodes featuring the Smith family which give us an intimate look in their lives and struggles.
 With the recent revelation about Will and Jada’s relationship, we take a look at five note-worthy Red Table Talk episodes that could give us some context into the couple’s relationship.

-Red Table Talk episodes that help give context to Will and Jada Smith’s relationship
+Red Table Talk episodes that help give context to Will and Jada Pinkett Smith’s relationship

 The Emergency Red Table